 - 1 Pre-requirement for VPN configuration

-- 2 How to setup vpn on windows 10 for Incoming VPN
+- 2 How to setup windows 10 for Incoming VPN

 Pre-requirement for VPN configuration